 How important is motivation for topic selection?

-What questions, topics or methodologies are you passionate about?
+- What questions, topics or methodologies are you passionate about?
 Why are you passionate about them (e.g., personal interest or curiosity, potential applications to help others or the environment)?

-Is it possible to answer your desired question within the time frame of a graduate degree?
+- Is it possible to answer your desired question within the time frame of a graduate degree?
 If not, is it possible to choose a portion of this topic to investigate during your graduate studies?

-Suggested steps to conceptualise the research focus are listed below.
+Steps to refine the research focus

-- Reduce the list to two topics: a first choice and a backup.
+- Reduce the list to two ideas: a first choice and a backup.
 Having a backup is useful in the event that the first choice is found to be inappropriate for the time restriction, require unattainable resources, or be otherwise not feasible.

 - Brainstorm as many ideas, questions, possible problems, and any other thoughts relevant to the first choice.
-Consider using a concept map (see the practical advice tab).

 - Narrow down these ideas into a more precise focus by considering feasibility (e.g., time, requires resources), interest, and significance.
 The resulting idea should complete the sentence “The purpose of this project is…”

-- Refer back to the brainstorming, and remove anything not relevant to the purpose statement.
+- Refer back to the brainstorming and remove anything not relevant to the purpose statement.
 Add any new relevant ideas.
 Use these ideas as well as the purpose statement to create a list of researchable questions.
 Be sure to define key terms and consider required resources, including the characteristics of the participants if applicable.